Submitting Stem Cell Research Applications to the Stem Cell Oversight Committee (SCOC)

 Consent forms for research to derive new human embryonic stem cell lines

-For your information, SCOC has developed Consent Templates to assist researchers as they craft their own Consent Forms for the donation of human embryos to research intended to derive new human embryonic stem cell lines.
+For your information, SCOC has developed a Consent Template to assist researchers as they craft their own Consent Forms for the donation of human embryos to research intended to derive new human embryonic stem cell lines.

-The Stem Cell Oversight Committee would like to thank Dr. Mickie Bhatia for his assistance.
-Dr. Bhatia's consent package for the derivation of human embryonic stem cell lines is exceptionally well thought out and was used to develop this sample consent information.
+The Stem Cell Oversight Committee would like to thank Dr. Mickie Bhatia and the Rockefeller University for their assistance.
+Their consent package for the derivation of human embryonic stem cell lines is exceptionally well thought out and was used to develop this sample consent information.